+- Hi-Limit.
+First, check to see if the hi-limit is the culprit by taking one wire off and connecting it with the other wire.
+Do as you always do and light the pilot.
+If the pilot remains lit, then the high limit is bad and needs to be replaced.
 To replace the hi-limit, you first need to empty the oil from the tank.
 This needs to be done because the sensing bulb for the hi-limit enters through the side of the tank.
 There is a large nut in the side of the tank and a smaller nut inside the large nut, loosen and pull these off.
 Now you can remove the defective high limit.
 Reverse the procedure to install the new hi-limit.
 Always screw the larger nut into the tank first and then the smaller nut.
 Light the pilot and your unit should be working.

 - Thermopile.
 If the pilot still will not stay lit, then the thermopile is most likely the culprit.
 One end is attached to the pilot and the other is attached to the gas valve.
 Remove the thermopile from both places and replace.
 Light the pilot, and if it remains lit you are good to go.
 Also, remember to reconnect the hi-limit wire.

-3. If the pilot still will not stay lit, then the only thing left is the combination safety gas valve.
+- Combination Safety Gas Valve.
+If the pilot still will not stay lit, then the only thing left is the combination safety gas valve.
 To replace the combo valve, you will need to have a couple of pipe wrenches.
 This is the most difficult part to change, due to the limited space.
 Remember to install the new gas valve in the same direction and replace all the connections.

+Thermostat.
+In either case the thermostat will need to be replaced.
 If it is running wild (will not shut off) the oil will overheat causing the hi-limit to trip out and shut everything off.
 By resetting the hi-limit and relighting the pilot and it stays lit, then you will know that the thermostat is not good.
 To replace the thermostat follow the same instructions for replacing the hi-limit.